mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ## [Reusing Power Flow Model](@id ACReusingPowerFlowModelManual)
 Reusing the `ACPowerFlow` abstract type essentially involves circumventing the repetitive execution of functions such as [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel).

-This can be achieved by utilizing any of the functions that add components or update their parameters, albeit with some limitations.
-For instance, the fast Newton-Raphson algorithm utilizes constant Jacobian matrices created when the `ACPowerFlow` type is instantiated, which means that modifications using functions that add branches or update branch parameters are not feasible.
+This can be accomplished by using functions that add components or update their parameters and passing the `ACPowerFlow` abstract type as an argument within the `PowerSystem` composite type.
+If the modifications the user intends to make are compatible with reusing the `ACPowerFlow` type, they will be executed and will consequently impact both types.

-To address this challenge and enable the straightforward reuse of the `ACPowerFlow` abstract type without encountering unexpected errors in results, users can pass the `ACPowerFlow` type as an argument to any functions that add or update the `PowerSystem` composite type.
-If the modifications are permissible and lead to the correct solutions, they will be executed and will accordingly alter the composite types.
+It is important to note that in some cases, reusing is not feasible.
+For example, the fast Newton-Raphson algorithm relies on constant Jacobian matrices created during the instantiation of the `ACPowerFlow` type.
+This means that making modifications using functions that add branches or update branch parameters is not possible.
+In such instances, JuliGrid will provide an error message.

 Continuing from the previous example, let us add `Branch 5` to the existing system and proceed with the iterations without executing the [`newtonRaphson`](@ref newtonRaphson) function:
 ```@example ReusingPowerSystemType